i-abdullahirshad/gamepadscheck/src/content/articles/controller-snapback-test.md

 ### **How to fix it**

 #### **1 Adjust your deadzone**

-The simplest fix, and often the right one.
+Understanding how to balance your [inner vs outer deadzone](/inner-vs-outer-deadzone/) is the simplest fix, and often the right one.

 If your overshoot peaks at 0.12, an inner deadzone slightly above that will hide it.
 The cost is that small deliberate movements below that value are also ignored, which reduces precision.